What Does it Take to Be a Museum Technician or Conservator?

 What is the Average Salary of a Museum Technician or Conservator

 The typical yearly salary for Museum Technicians and Conservators is somewhere between $25,430 and $74,840.

 Museum Technicians and Conservators who work in District of Columbia, Maryland, or Connecticut, make the highest salaries.

 Below is a list of the median annual salaries for Museum Technicians and Conservators in different U.S. states.

 |District of Columbia||$68,460|

-Tools & Technologies Used by Museum Technicians and Conservators
+What Tools do Museum Technicians and Conservators Use?

 Below is a list of the types of tools and technologies that Museum Technicians and Conservators may use on a daily basis: